aarongilly/notes/content/Facets of Fitness.md

 - Speed - The ability to minimize the time cycle of a repeated movement.
 - Flexibility - The ability to maximize the range of motion at a given joint.
 - Balance - The ability to control the placement of bodies centre of gravity in relation to its support base.
-- Coordination - The ability to minimise transition time from one movement pattern to another.
+- Coordination - The ability to minimize transition time from one movement pattern to another.
 - Accuracy - The ability to control movement in a given direction or at a given intensity.

 ## Health.Gov's Table